bloodwass/mixout/README.md

 Thanks to Michael Wilson, there is also an example of applying mixout to a pretrained model from Huggingface in **example_huggingface.py**.
 Because of how models on Huggingface are structured, this works slightly differently from **example.py**.

+For better usage of the library, Vadim makes this repo as a package, also he adds the figure of Mixout for faster understanding the concept behind Mixout.
+Also, he add the typing library to emphasize what input types the library expects.

 # Reference
 Cheolhyoung Lee, Kyunghyun Cho, and Wanmo Kang, Mixout: Effective regularization to Finetune Large-scale Pretrained Language Models, _International Conference on Learning Representations_ (2020).